Crisis on Earth-X: Production

-Development
+Development and filming

 Planning for the yearly Arrowverse crossover began in December 2016, with Arrow showrunner Wendy Mericle saying, "We actually sort of do, believe it or not, have a concept for what we want to do for next year's crossover.
-It's crazy."
+It's crazy".
 By February 2017, planning began for a true four-way series crossover.
 Because each series was renewed for an additional season, the producers could plan production schedules to incorporate the crossover.
 Executive producer Andrew Kreisberg said, "One of the big things we learned from "Heroes Join Forces", which made "Invasion!" slightly easier, was building in shut-down days, where shows just went dark.
 The single hardest factor in doing the crossovers is actors' availability because the shows keep going on.
 You're basically juggling four shows' worth of schedules."
-That May, The CW president Mark Pedowitz confirmed that there were no plans to incorporate Black Lightning in the crossover, as it was not part of the Arrowverse at that time and was scheduled to debut in the middle of the 2017–18 television season.
+That May, Mark Pedowitz, then president of The CW, confirmed that there were no plans to incorporate Black Lightning in the crossover, as it was not part of the Arrowverse at the time and was scheduled to debut in the middle of the 2017–18 television season.